Kiev, Moscow exchange fire and prisoners as Zelensky signs new pacts

 - Oops!Something went wrong.Please try again later.

-Russia and Ukraine exchanged prisoners again for the first time in months on Friday, but any hopes of de-escalation in the war were dashed by early morning attacks from both sides.
+Russia and Ukraine exchanged prisoners for the first time in months on Friday, but any hopes of de-escalation in the war were dashed by attacks from both sides and Moscow boasting of its gains throughout May.

-The meeting came as the German government said it had authorized Ukraine to use German-supplied weapons against military targets in Russia.
+The meeting came as the Germany said it had authorized Ukraine to use German-supplied weapons against military targets in Russia.

 Seventy-five Russian soldiers "who were in mortal danger" have been sent back by Ukraine, the Defence Ministry in Moscow said.